jzuhone/YT.jl/doc/source/users_guide/arrays.rst

 .. code-block:: julia

     julia> sp["density"]+sp["temperature"]
-    ERROR: Not in the same dimensions!
-     in + at /Users/jzuhone/.julia/jt/src/array.jl:74
+    ERROR: The + operator for YTArrays with units (g/cm**3) and (K) is not well defined. in + at /Users/jzuhone/.julia/jt/src/array.jl:143

 It is also possible to create a ``YTArray`` from a regular Julia ``Array``, like so: